-Sass de Pütia 2875 m - Peitlerkofel in German - is an imposing and isolated peak in the Dolomites that dominates Passo delle Erbe (Würzjoch -1987 m) with its vertical and impressive North face, which does not allow one to imagine how easy it is to climb the mountain top from the South flank.
+Sass de Pütia 2875 m - Peitlerkofel in German - is an imposing and isolated peak in the Dolomites overhanging Passo delle Erbe (Würzjoch -1987 m) with its vertical and impressive North face, which does not allow one to imagine how easy it is to climb the mountain top from the South flank.
 Passo delle Erbe is an alpine pass located between the beautiful Luson pastures to the North and the steep rock faces of the Sass de Putia to the South.

 The route described in the following chapters allows you to reach the summit of this great mountain by means of a long hike and a short final stretch of Via ferrata and also to complete the circumnavigation of the mountain through a long ring with departure and arrival both on Passo delle Erbe.

 The starting point to climb is Passo delle Erbe/Würzjoch 1987 m, a road pass connecting Val Badia with Valle Isarco and Val di Funes.

 Across Val Pusteria - from A22 Autobrennero exit Bressanone and take the road to Brunico (Val Pusteria).
 Just before reaching Brunico, leave the Val Pusteria road and take on the right the road to Val Badia.
 Once getting the village of San Martino in Badia leave the main road and turn right with signpost to Passo delle Erbe.
 You reach the pass just after passing the village of Antermoia.

 Across Val di Funes - from A22 Autobrennero exit Chiusa (Klausen) and from here take the road 27 to Val di Funes.
 At the hamlet of San Pietro take the SP 163 up to the hamlet of Colle, where you take the road 29 to Passo delle Erbe.